fred1268/okapi/README.md

 - a configuration file
 - one or more test files
+- zero or more payload files
-- zero or more result files
+- zero or more response files

 ### Configuration file